Dwight Peck's personal Web site

 Verbania and the Borromeo Islands

-Like all young Americans even today, the narrator in his youth was besotted with Hemingway's A Farewell to Arms, and many times over the past three decades he has hurtled through Stresa on the western short of Lago Maggiore and promised himself that, one day, he would treat himself to a visit to the Isole Borromee.
-Especially having been forced to study the careers and "thoughts" of numerous cardinals and theologians of the Borromeo family, he was determined finally to go out there and see what all the fuss was about.
-And here's our chance at last.
+Like other readers besotted with Hemingway's A Farewell to Arms, many times we have plodded through Stresa on the western short of Lago Maggiore promising ourself that, one day, we would treat ourself to a visit to the Isole Borromee.
+Especially having been forced to study the careers and "thoughts" of various cardinals and theologians of the Borromeo family, we were determined finally to go out there and see what they left behind.

 Even Verbania has a lovely old part of town.